 Author: Adam Grant

-Intelligence isn't just about learning; it's also about rethinking and unlearning.
+What if intelligence isn't about learning, but instead about rethinking and unlearning?
 In this thought-provoking book, you'll learn how to "argue like you're right, but listen like you're wrong."
 You'll learn how to embrace the joy of being wrong, handle charged conversations, and become a lifelong learner.
-Learn how to "let go" of views and opinions that no longer serve you well and maintain mental flexibility.
+Learn how to let go of views and opinions that no longer serve you and maintain mental flexibility.

 Author: Daniel Coyle

 Culture is not something you are; it’s something you do.
-The power is in your hands!
 This New York Times Bestseller reveals the secrets of highly successful groups.
 You'll learn where great culture comes from, how to build it, and how to strengthen a company culture that needs fixing.
-This is a must-read book for leaders looking to create environments where people can innovate and problem-solve.
+This leadership book will help you create environments where people can innovate and problem-solve effectively.

 Author: Patrick Lencioni

-If you’re looking to become an exceptional team leader, this book is for you.
-You'll learn about the “five dysfunctions” of why teams struggle, and what you can do to overcome common hurdles.
-When it comes to building a more effective team, leadership requires just as much courage as it does insight!
-Grab this awesome professional development book for business!
+Become an exceptional leader by learning the five dysfunctions of why teams struggle, and what you can do to overcome common hurdles.
+After reading, you'll know how to build a more effective team and understand that leadership requires just as much courage as it does insight.

 Author: Derek Thompson

 How is pop culture created?
-Why do some things become popular, and others don’t?
-According to Derek Thompson, nothing "goes viral."
-Popular movies, songs, and mobile apps become successes in today's crowded media environment for a reason.
+Why do some things become popular and others don’t?
+Do popular movies, songs, and mobile apps really "go viral?"
 Discover the hidden psychology of why we like what we like and how cultural markets shape our lives.

 Author: Simon Sinek

-What if we lived in a world where everyone loved going to work, felt trusted and valued during the day, and returned home feeling fulfilled?
-According to Sinek, this isn't a crazy notion!
+What if we lived in a world where everyone loved going to work, felt trusted and valued, and returned home feeling fulfilled?
+According to Sinek, this isn't a crazy notion.
 The greatest leaders have the power to create environments in which people work together to do remarkable things.
 Read fascinating stories that cover key differences between successful teams and those that fail.

 Author: David J. Friedman

 “Culture” has become one of the hottest catchphrases among organizations and leadership teams.
-Yet, it can be difficult to understand what culture really is.
+Yet, it can be difficult to understand what culture truly is.
 In this game-changing book, David Friedman creates a roadmap for building a high-performing culture any team can use.
-Read tips, stories and examples in this conversational and easy-to-follow book.
+Read tips, stories, and examples in this conversational and easy-to-follow book.

 Author: Simon Sinek